Israel Folau

-Israel ‘Isileli Folau (/to/; born 3 April 1989) is a professional dual-code rugby player who plays as a fullback for Japan Rugby League One club Urayasu D-Rocks.
-Born in Australia, he represents Tonga at international level after qualifying on ancestry grounds.
+Israel ‘Isileli Folau (/to/; born 3 April 1989) is a professional rugby union player, a former Australian rules football and former professional rugby league footballer.
+He plays as a fullback for Japan Rugby League One club Urayasu D-Rocks.
+Born in Australia, he played rugby league for Australia, and rugby union for Australia and Tonga after qualifying on ancestry grounds.